tistre/symfony-in-docker-example/README.md

 # Simple example of a Symfony 4 project in Docker

-A minimal example of using these together:
+This repository contains a minimal example of using these together:

 * [PHP](https://www.php.net) 7
 * [Composer](https://getcomposer.org)